A Heuristic for Matrix Product State Simulation of Out-of-Equilibrium Dynamics of Two-Dimensional Quantum Spin Systems: Conclusions

 \section{Conclusions}

-In this paper, we propose a heuristic approach to accelerate the convergence of Matrix Product State (MPS) simulations, applied to the 2-dimensional transverse-field Ising model (TFIM) with periodic boundary conditions.
-More precisely, we observe that a smaller bond dimension than previously expected may be needed to simulate physical observables if a rescaling factor depending on the MPS fidelity $F_{\rm MPS}$ only is used.
-In the case of single-body observables, such as the magnetization $\Z{}$, we find that rescaling $\Z{}$ from MPS simulations by $F_{\rm MPS}$ alone is sufficient to accelerate its convergence to the exact value.
-In the case of two-body observables, such as the Ising order parameter $\Z{2}$, rescaling by $F_{\rm MPS}$ alone is insufficient.
+In this paper, we propose a heuristic approach to accelerate the convergence of Matrix Product State (MPS) simulations, applied to the two-dimensional quantum spin systems.
+We observe that a smaller bond dimension than previously expected may be sufficient to simulate physical observables.
+This is because, for some observables, a low bond dimension estimate is already correlated with the exact value, differing from it to a good approximation only by a rescaling factor.
+More specifically, in the case of transverse field Ising model the magnetization $\Z{}$, can be estimated by rescaling a low bond dimension MPS estimate $\Z{}_{\rm MPS}$ by the fidelty of MPS $F_{\rm MPS}$.
+In the case of correlation function of the Ising order parameter $\Z{2}$, rescaling by $F_{\rm MPS}$ alone is insufficient.
 However, we empirically observe that using a scaling factor of the form $F_{\rm MPS}^{\gamma(n,\,\chi)}$ is sufficient to accelerate the convergence of $\Z{2}$ from numerical MPS simulations.
-The parameter $\gamma(n,\,\chi)$ is extrapolated from numerical simulations up to $6\times8$ grids and extended to larger grids.
+The parameter $\gamma(n,\,\chi)$ is extrapolated from numerical simulations on grids up to $36$ qubits and extended to larger grids.
 For sizes where exact numerical simulations are not available, it is instructive to compare our results to the available experimental data—specifically, the recently reported $7\times8$ TFIM.
-We observe quantitative disagreement between the experimental data and our numerical simulations beyond the extrapolated error bound.
+Not only were we able to accurately predict the converged results for $\Z{2}$ prior to the release of Quantinuum's improved error mitigation~\cite{Haghshenas2025Digital_v1}, but the updated experimental results~\cite{Haghshenas2025Digital} also match our numerical results within the estimated error bounds, demonstrating the predictive power of our method.
 We also extended our simulations to larger TFIMs up to $11\times11$.
-However, our extrapolation is based on exact results up to $6\times8$, and it might not be reliable for such large systems.
-Finally, while we focus on the order parameter $\Z{2}$ and its correlation for the 2-dimensional TFIM, nonetheless our rescaling heuristic can likely be extended to other models.
+However, our extrapolation is based on exact results for systems of limited size, and it might not be reliable for such large systems.
+We find that this behavior generalizes to other quantum spin systems.
+More specifically, we observe a similar accelerated convergence of MPS in simulations of the quench dynamics of the 2D XY model.